Donna Miller: Cook County commissioner

 In 2018, Miller ran for the 6th district seat on the Cook County Board of Commissioners.
 The seat had been filled by Edward Moody following the 2016 death in office of commissioner Joan Patricia Murphy.
 Moody opted not to seek election to a full term.

-Miller's opponents in the Democratic primary was the deceased commissioner Murphy's daughter, Patricia Joan Murphy, and Crestwood mayor Lou Presta.
+Miller's opponents in the Democratic primary were the deceased commissioner Murphy's daughter, Patricia Joan Murphy, and Crestwood mayor Lou Presta.

 In the Democratic primary, Miller's candidacy received the endorsements of the Chicago Tribune, Chicago Sun-Times, SEIU, United Food and Commercial Workers, Democracy for America, National Association of Social Workers-Illinois Council, Danny K. Davis, Robin Kelly, Jan Schakowsky, and Raja Krishnamoorthi.

 Miller's opponent Presta was endorsed by the Chicago Federation of Labor, nine democratic committeepeople, and 25 of the district's 31 mayors.
 Presta attracted criticism for proposing the sale of Cook County Forest Preserves land to fix the county's budget, and also attracted negative press for personal debt owed to the Internal Revenue Service.

 Miller won the primary, and went on to win the general election unopposed.